 - Humans improve their condition by seeking information and overcoming gaps through communication.
 Dervin organizes these “verbings” into various “helps” (see figure 1 below) that describe how a particular form of help enabled them to move forward.

-- The patterns of when users seek information/help and how they overcome stopping points is more predictive of users’ needs than what is considered important or useful according to an individual subject matter expert or instructional systems designer.
+- The patterns of when users seek information/help and how they overcome stopping points is more predictive of users’ needs than what is considered important or useful according to an individual subject matter expert or an instructional systems designer.

 Degree-based online education is still so new that students come into our programs with only fragments of understanding about what online learning is, what they are supposed to do to meet expectations, how/when to get help, and what kind of help they actually need.